 Many adults are intimidated by the prospect of learning to play the piano.
-After all, if a person didn’t take lessons as a child, they may think it’s too late to pick up any piano skills after they’ve turned 30.
-However, it turns out that adults have some crucial advantages over kids where learning to play the piano is concerned.
-With Piano in 21 Days, adults of any age can learn to play their favorite songs in a short time.
+After all, if someone didn’t take lessons as a child, they may think it’s too late to pick up any piano skills after they’ve turned 30.
+However, it turns out that adults have some crucial advantages over kids when it comes to playing the piano.
+With Piano in 21 Days’ online piano lessons for adults, adults of any age can learn to play their favorite songs in a short time.

 1. Adults Already Have a Firm Grasp on Music Because They’ve Listened to It for a Lifetime

 Before lessons even begin, adult students have an edge: They’ve already spent years listening to their favorite music.
-Most people have a list of cool piano songs they’d like to learn how to play, and this program helps them do just that.
+Most people have a list of cool piano songs they’d like to learn how to play, and our online piano lessons help them do just that.
 Because an adult has already been exposed to music, when they’re learning a new piece, they can relate it to songs they already know.
 Such knowledge can help a person understand the sounds of chords and chord groupings relatively easily.
-An adult student can quickly grasp basic musical structures and their presence in a range of songs, which is an ability rarely found in younger students.
+Adult students can quickly grasp basic musical structures and their presence in a range of songs, which is an ability rarely found in younger students.

 2. Adults Have the Focus and Discipline Needed to Stick to a Practice Schedule

-While the program allows students to learn at their own pace, music is like any other skill in that it requires practice.
-The primary advantage adult students have is that they’re better than kids at figuring out high-level rules and maintaining the discipline needed to adhere to a practice schedule.
+While online lessons in the program allow students to learn at their own pace, music is like any other skill in that it requires practice.
+The primary advantage adult students have is that they’re better than kids at figuring out high-level rules and maintaining the discipline needed to adhere to a practice schedule of lessons for adults.